infi-nl/the-infi-way/README.md

 For that we do need to fix [issue #3](https://github.com/infi-nl/the-infi-way/issues/3) and choose a proper license to allow that.

 Either way, feel free to [open an issue](https://github.com/infi-nl/the-infi-way/issues/new) and/or [submit a PR](https://github.com/infi-nl/the-infi-way/pulls)!
-We always welcome new points of view.
+We always welcome new perspectives.

 Do you want to run The Infi Way locally?
-Then please check [CONTRIBUTING.md](CONTRIBUTING.md) for more information
+Then please check [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

-## 🔒 In closing
+## 🔒 In Closing

 Hopefully The Infi Way is interesting or perhaps even _useful_ to you!?
-If you ever have questions for the originators from Infi, we hope [you'll be able to find us](https://infi.nl/contact/)?
+If you ever have questions for the originators from Infi, [you'll be able to find us](https://infi.nl/contact/), right?.